 - Hotel Tribe Perth ($$$): Choose from a garden or city view at this gorgeous hotel, which is in a great location for exploring the city center.
 It also enjoys prime position for exploring Kings Park, which is just across the road.
 Each room has a flat screen TV with satellite channels and a coffee pod machine.
 The en-suite bathrooms have toiletries and a hairdryer.
 The hotel also offers free bike hire – a great, eco-friendly way to get around the city.

 - Hyatt Regency Perth ($$$$): Treat yourself at the glamorous Hyatt Regency hotel.
 This luxury residence has a heated pool, tennis court and 5 restaurants on-site.
 A delicious breakfast is included with some rooms.
 Each room is equipped with everything you need for a good night’s sleep, including an en-suite bathroom with a bath, a flat screen TV with satellite channels, air conditioning and a tea/coffee maker.
 You might find it hard to leave, but the hotel is in prime location – just a few minutes from Perth CBD and the Swan River.

 With so much going on, it can be super difficult to figure out what to do in Perth in 5 days.
 But no worries.
 We’ve incorporated historic sites, amazing parks and beaches, and more, to make sure your time in Perth is the best it can be.

-However, before we get to the itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Perth itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.